Thursday, March 4, 2010

 So, instead of panicking, I will start the story at the beginning, and take it day by day.
 Some days had many stories in them, even if the whole story was in one picture, or in words because we were too busy staying on the road to take pictures, or too shy; and I will sometimes depart from the timeline and take a story and tell it on its own.

-The gas (diesel) cost a lot.
-It costs R7.50 per litre in South Africa.
+The gas (which was diesel for the thirsty Toyota Landcruiser) cost a lot.
+It costs R7.50 per litre in South Africa [in 2010].
 That's about $4.10 a gallon in US terms.
 We paid about $440 for gas, for 4,300 km.

 Above: our kitchen at Glen Reenen Rest Camp, Golden Gate National Park, Eastern Free State

-The Green Bag with towels and toiletries.
+The Green Bag: bath towels and toiletries.

 Not to mention toilet paper.
 In case.
 A spade.
 Really in case.